stellar/stellar-protocol/core/cap-xxxx.md

 is the most raw and convenient format.
 Some standard libraries may prefer to encode the signature as ASN.1, however this increases the size of the signature to 71 bytes, which would require changing the size of the Signature type.

+There is some repetition in the protocol change as both signer key structs and the signature structures contain the same fields.
+It is a coincidence in this proposal that both ECDSA curves use points of the same byte length.
+Their appearance of sameness is not a general abstraction to solidify.
+If other ECDSA curves are added in the future their points lengths may be different.

 ## Protocol Upgrade Transition